-The root system is entire and undamaged.
+The root system is entire and undamaged when it arrives at the planting site.

-Containerised tree planted at any time of the year, although soil conditions in the summer can be a limiting factor.
+Containerised trees can be planted at any time of the year, although soil conditions in the summer can be a limiting factor.

 The trees are generally easier to handle than rootballed trees.